nmhung89/quickship/README.md

   - Post a shipping request including title, from-location, to-location, price, phone number to contact.
   - List shipping requests with above information + map to show the path.
   - A button beside each shipping request listing to mark it's shipped.
+  - Auto update new shipping list in real time.

 ### Tech
 * [ReactJS] - a JS lib for building interface